 Confidential testing for HIV infection: Testing should be offered routinely to adolescents and adults in virtually all health care settings.
 To facilitate routine testing, some states no longer require written consent or extensive pre-test counseling.

 Universal precautions: Medical and dental health care practitioners should wear gloves in situations that may involve contact with any patient’s mucous membranes or body fluids and should be taught how to avoid needlestick accidents.
 Home caregivers of patients with HIV infection should wear gloves if their hands may be exposed to body fluids.
 Surfaces or instruments contaminated by blood or other body fluids should be cleaned and disinfected.
 Effective disinfectants include heat, peroxide, alcohols, phenolics, and hypochlorite (bleach).
-Isolation of HIV-infected patients is unnecessary unless indicated by an opportunistic infection (eg, tuberculosis).
+Isolation of patients infected with HIV is unnecessary unless indicated by an opportunistic infection (eg, tuberculosis).

-Treatment of HIV infection: Treatment with ART lowers the risk of transmission
+Treatment of HIV infection: Treatment with ART lowers the risk of transmission.

 Postexposure prophylaxis (PEP)